Table of Contents:

 A mechanical part breaks on the car whilst driving along.

-We live in a world that is not perfect and occasionally these sort of things happen.
+We live in a world that is not perfect, and occasionally these sorts of things happen.

 6) Suffering due to helping other people: